pedrovernetti/extra-thumbnailers/README.md

 # extra-thumbnailers

-A pack of 3 thumbnailers covering file formats for which there are no default thumbnailers on GNOME environments, namely ePUB documents, Windows executables/DLLs and WebP images.
+A pack of 3 thumbnailers covering file formats for which there are no "default" thumbnailer on GNOME environments, namely ePUB documents, Windows executables/DLLs and WebP images.

 ##### epub-thumbnailer